-- In 2012-13, EC commissioned an assessment and report on vessel-based discharges to the St. Marys River.
+- In 2012-13, EC commissioned an assessment and report on vessel-based discharges to the St. Marys River17.
 The cost was \$10,000.
-Even though Action NPSM-11 calls for an assessment on shipping vessels, the report looks at all vessels from large freighters to small personal watercraft. - Covering a decade of reported cases [from 2001 to 2011], the report summarizes the suspected causes, pollutant types, discharge severity, season and timing of the spill/discharge as captured by the Canadian Coast Guard's "Marine Pollution Incident Reporting System" database. - The St. Clair River AOC is also assessed in the report, and to provide context, it compares the AOC-specific incidents with those that have happened around the Great Lakes system as recorded by Canadian authorities. - Based on the decade's worth of data, it is concluded that, "the number of vessel discharge incidents within the St. Marys River AOC vary from year to year, but remains fairly low."
-Key facts include:

-&lt;sup>14 French Planning Services Inc. 2013.
+Even though Action NPSM-11 calls for an assessment on shipping vessels, the report looks at all vessels from large freighters to small personal watercraft. - Covering a decade of reported cases [from 2001 to 2011], the report summarizes the suspected causes, pollutant types, discharge severity, season and timing of the spill/discharge as captured by the Canadian Coast Guard's "Marine Pollution Incident Reporting System" database. - The St. Clair River AOC is also assessed in the report, and to provide context, it compares the AOC-specific incidents with those that have happened around the Great Lakes system as recorded by Canadian authorities. - 17 French Planning Services Inc. 2013.
 Background Report: Assessing the Potential Hazards to the River Associated With Vessel Discharges: St. Marys River AOC and St. Clair River AOC.
 Commissioned by Environment Canada.

-- the prevalence of vessel discharges in the St. Marys is very low (3%), with 14 reported incidents compared to 39 within the St. Clair River AOC and 380 in the Great Lakes [433 in total]. - the proportion of pollution (i.e., number of litres discharged) in the St. Marys River is very low (<2%), with 1,941 litres entering the river compared to over 104,885 litres discharged to the Great Lakes; and of that total number of litres discharged to the St. Marys River, almost 98% of it is attributed to a single incident involving an 'operational discharge' in 2007 (1892.71 litres of diesel oil was discharged). - there exists a number of domestic, binational and international regulations/standards, agreements and programs that oversee vessel operations; and prevent, mitigate, and monitor vessel discharges in the Great Lakes system.
+- Based on the decade's worth of data, it is concluded that, "the number of vessel discharge incidents within the St. Marys River AOC vary from year to year, but remains fairly low."
+Key facts include: - the prevalence of vessel discharges in the St. Marys is very low (3%), with 14 reported incidents compared to 39 within the St. Clair River AOC and 380 in the Great Lakes [433 in total]. - the proportion of pollution (i.e., number of litres discharged) in the St. Marys River is very low (<2%), with 1,941 litres entering the river compared to over 104,885 litres discharged to the Great Lakes; and of that total number of litres discharged to the St. Marys River, almost 98% of it is attributed to a single incident involving an 'operational discharge' in 2007 (1892.71 litres of diesel oil was discharged). - there exists a number of domestic, binational and international regulations/standards, agreements and programs that oversee vessel operations; and prevent, mitigate, and monitor vessel discharges in the Great Lakes system.